 In Jeremiah 32, Jeremiah does not immediately act on his initial feeling to buy the field of Anathoth, even though it came to him in his “quiet time.”
-Probably because it involved money, the land was already captured by the enemy and probably not a good investment.
-Jeremiah used his own intelligence and questioned what he thought he had heard from the Lord.
+Probably because it was outside Jerusalem, a city besieged by the Babylonians and Jeremiah himself was imprisoned in the palace for announcing God’s judgement before the Babylonian exile of Judah.
+It also involved the public exchange of money, and the land, being captured was not a good investment (Jeremiah knew and had been announcing that the people were going into exile).

-So he waited for the Lord to completely fulfil His words to him, before taking action.
+So he waited for the Lord to confirm His words to him, before taking action.

-He observed what was happening to him and around him.
-When his cousin bought the external evidence of God’s direction, it confirmed what he felt (or knew) inside already.
-Then he “knew that this was the word of the Lord.” (verse 8)
+Jeremiah observed what was happening to him and around him.
+Then, when his cousin bought the external evidence of God’s direction, he “knew that this was the word of the Lord.” (verse 8) and it confirmed what he felt (or knew) inside already.

 We need to listen to the Shepherds personal voice to us, like Paul demonstrates again in Acts 16:6-10.
-Paul knew that they were not to go to Asia, so he tried to go to the region of Bythinia but found he could not.
-He continued on to Troas, a coastal city, which was in the opposite direction and waited.
-He LISTENED and EXAMINED God’s providential work in their circumstances, how God blocked the way and waited until he had a clear vision in order to fully understand the mind of God.
-Then once the vision confirmed his feelings, he proceeded to Macedonia.
+Paul knew that they were not to go to Asia, so he tried to go to the region of Bithynia but found he could not.
+He continued on to Troas, a coastal city, which was in the opposite direction of Bithynia and waited.
+He LISTENED and EXAMINED God’s providential work in their circumstances, how God blocked the way to Bithynia and Asia.
+He waited in Troas, until he had a clear vision in order to fully understand the mind of God.
+Then once the dream confirmed his feelings, he proceeded to Macedonia.